IBUS 1021 Design Your Life in a Global Context (equivalent to BA 1021)

 - Up to 30 University of Minnesota undergraduate students

-This course meets for the full spring semester.
+This course meets for the full fall semester.
 This course will be taught by Director of Student Life & Career Design, Lisa Novack ([email protected]).
 The pre-departure classes are a fundamental component of the curriculum.
 These pre-departure classes are partly discussion-based given the broad range of diverse and complex challenges faced in international business, and therefore the quality of the student experience is dependent upon all students attending and participating in the pre-departure classes.

 In order to be eligible to participate in the international portion of this class, students must maintain satisfactory academic performance as determined by the instructor.
 If your academic performance prevents you from participating in the international component of the course, you will not receive a refund of the program fee.
 Please bring any concerns about this directly to the Program Manager.